MonoOni/binarydist/README.md

 Attempting to run Mono on 7.1 resulted in error messages relating to mkdtemp.
 We discovered that Mono's built in glib has an implementation of mkdtemp, so we modified the code to use that instead.
-Please note that we have not had the opportunity to test this on a real 7.1 system as of this time and would appreciate feedback.

 ## Required system